Dana Hooshmand’s Resume

 I do operations management consulting for tech companies with physical operations (i.e. that have warehouses and workshops), specialising in difficult operational problems that require on-the-ground work.

 I have consulted to scooter companies, a drone delivery company, and a retail queue management company, after years in special projects in ride sharing (below) and e-commerce.
-Mostly I help out former colleagues, friends, or people I like.
-Are you one of those?
+Mostly, I help out former colleagues, friends, or people I like.

 Lyft — Head of Hub Operations (2016-2018)